Aysaram/aysaram.github.io/index.md

   overlay_filter: 0.25

 ---
+Welcome to my website!
 I study the interface between the external chemical world and the internal neuronal world of disease vector mosquitoes, with a focus on the molecular interactions between odorant receptors and their cognate ligands.
 I do this through lab work in terms of electrophysiology and computational modelling through molecular docking.

 <div class="tile-grid">